MYTHOLOGY RESOURCES //

 This is a research guide for finding materials on mythology in the Greenfield Library at the University of the Arts.
 Reference materials are listed first, followed by a list of suggested subject headings for searching library catalogs.
 Periodical indexes to magazine articles and newspapers are next, followed by style manuals and finally Web sites.
-If you have questions about this topic please contact Mary Louise Castaldi, Reference Librarian.

 If you're interested in myth, you may also be interested in the subject guide on Signs and Symbols.